-The basic features of any Web browsers contain:
+The basic features of any Web browser contain:

 - Address bar

-Address bar is a primary functionality to connect to the Web.
-When an individual types in the browser’s address bar the URL for Instance: www.abcdef.com it takes you to that website.
+The address bar is a primary functionality to connect to the Web.
+When individual types in the browser’s address bar the URL for Instance: www.abcdef.com it takes you to that website.

 - Website hyperlinks